 Central Buttress

 The Central Buttress is the wide area which lies between the slabs of the Southern Dihedral and the Northern Dihedral and bisects the Main Wall.
 Several possible clean lines that will require bolts exist along the base.
 Several crack lines also exist.
-Unfortunately, the middle section is mostly blocky terrain.
+Unfortunately, the middle section is mostly blocky terrain but still has fun, moderate climbing.
 A final slab atop the Main Wall can be accessed from the Central Buttress.
 Some version of the Central Buttress may have been climbed during the Outward Bound era.

 Central Buttress II, 5.9 200m **